yireo-joomla/Z-Ray-Joomla/README.md

 ```

 ### Features
-coming soon
+* Listing of all rendered Joomla modules (`mod_menu`, etcetera)
+* Listing of triggered Joomla events (`onAfterRender`, etcetera)
+* Listing of request data (component-name, view, layout, ID)

 ### Contact
-Contact me at jisse AT yireo PLUSADOT com or tweet to @yireo
+Open an issue in the GitHub repo if you want.
+Alternatively, contact me at jisse AT yireo AT com or tweet to @yireo.
+Eat your vegetables.